Welcome, Guest ( Login )

 HEARTLAND™ Really Red Lantana

+The UGA Trial Gardens 2025 Classic City Award Winner and was the #1 of 28 Lantanas with a 4.96 rating at the 2024 Penn State Trial Gardens!
 The large rounded clusters of flowers open a golden yellow and quickly deepen through shades of orange into fiery reds.
 HEARTLAND™ Really Red Lantana is a new more vigorous cousin to the HAVANA™ series growing to about 18-24" high and wide making these great choices for colorful containers as well as in the garden and landscape.
 This series is a better choice for a smaller growing Lantana where growing seasons tend to be cooler and shorter.
 The HEARTLAND™ Lantana series are nearly sterile producing almost no fruit or viable seed thus these plants can spend their energy on flower and nectar production.
 They start flowering earlier giving you a longer season of color from spring into fall attracting a myriad of pollinators throughout the growing season.
 Provide a full to mostly sunny site in a fertile, average moist soil for optimum vigor and continuous flowering.
-Images courtesy of Dümmen Orange, all rights reserved.
 Item# 12814

 Grows To: 18-24"H x 18-24"W